noaione/yuusha-shoukan-ln/sources/v06/chapter2x1.md

 Why?
 For what reason?
 I just want someone to be next to me...
-You don’t have to have the same strength as I do, just don’t look at me as a superior, and just laugh with me by my side...That is all that I wanted...
+You don’t have to have the same strength as I do, just don’t look at me as a superior, and just laugh with me by my side...
+That is all that I wanted...

 I want someone that treats me as an equal, someone who stands next to me... and when I finally became aware of what that wish means, it really became more